RefactoringCombos/ArlosCommitNotation/README.md

 ## The Four Risk Levels

+We divide all behaviors of the system into 3 sets.
+The change is intended to alter the *Intended Change* while not altering any of the *Invariants*.
+The *Risk Levels* are based on correctness guarantees: which invariants can this commit guarantee did not change, and can this commit guarantee that it changed the intended change in the way the authors intended?

 | Risk Level | Code | Example | Meaning | Correctness Guarantees |
 | --- | --- | --- | --- | --- |
 | **Known safe** | lowercase letter | `r - Extract method Applesauce` | Addresses all known and unknown risks. | Intended Change, Known Invariants, Unknown Invariants |